 Most users like me do not want loads of bookmarks that demand sorting out regularly.
-Instead, a simple solution capable of allowing users to browse what they need and discard what they want quickly, without many efforts is most welcome.
+Instead, a simple solution that allows users to browse what they need and discard what they want quickly, without much effort is most welcome.
 Meet Pocket, a browser extension that is available for Firefox, that lets you read the saved content on the web later when you are on a plane, train, or anywhere without an internet connection.

 The add-on automatically syncs to your phone, tablet, or computer and supports an easy and convenient user interface.
 The ability to sync with any platform is proving beneficial, especially when it comes to hopping between workplace and home devices.

-In this post, we are explaining how to use Pocket on Firefox, but it’s similar for Chrome.
+In this post, we are explaining how to use Pocket on Firefox.

 How to use Pocket in Firefox